 Within the storm water permitting program, the State Water Resources Control Board (State Water Board) has issued statewide general permits for the regulation of storm water from Phase II municipalities, and industrial and construction activities.
 In addition, the State Water Board has issued a statewide storm water permit to the California Department of Transportation (CalTrans) in order to regulate municipal and construction storm water discharges from the state highway system and associated facilities.
-Enforcement of all categories of storm water permits is the responsibility of the Regional Water Board.
-The Regional Water Board is also responsible for adopting Phase I municipal permits and may elect to adopt site-specific or region-wide municipal, industrial and construction site permits.
-In addition, provisions of the Clean Water Act allow the Regional Water Board to issue NPDES storm water permits to other construction, industrial or municipal sources based on a finding that these discharges are significant sources of pollutants to surface waters.
+Enforcement of all categories of storm water permits is the responsibility of the North Coast Water Board.
+The North Coast Water Board is also responsible for adopting Phase I municipal permits and may elect to adopt site-specific or region-wide municipal, industrial and construction site permits.
+In addition, provisions of the Clean Water Act allow the North Coast Water Board to issue NPDES storm water permits to other construction, industrial or municipal sources based on a finding that these discharges are significant sources of pollutants to surface waters.

-The statewide general Phase II municipal permit and the Phase I municipal permit for the Santa Rosa area require storm water dischargers to implement a Storm Water Management Program (SWMP) to reduce or prevent pollutants in storm water discharges and authorized non-storm water discharges, and to eliminate or minimize non-storm water discharges.
+The statewide general Phase II municipal permit and the Phase I municipal permit for the Santa Rosa area require storm water dischargers to implement a Stormwater Management Program (SWMP) to reduce or prevent pollutants in storm water discharges and authorized non-storm water discharges, and to eliminate or minimize non-storm water discharges.
 The SWMP must include the following elements: public education and outreach; public involvement in development and implementation of the SWMP, inspections of commercial and industrial sites, inspections of storm water infrastructure and facilities, including construction sites, that may discharge storm water or non-storm water flows to the storm water infrastructure; monitoring of the storm water infrastructure (visual, water quality samples, other environmental indicators), including a program to detect and eliminate illicit discharges; pollution prevention and good housekeeping program for municipal operations; complaint response, and enforcement of violators.
 The Phase I and II municipal permits also require special programs aimed at construction sites, including the development and implementation of construction site storm water runoff control programs and post-construction storm water management programs.
 The post-construction storm water management program should include measures to implement low-impact design features on an individual site and area-wide basis.
 The goal of the program is to minimize the impact of new development on storm water quality and quantity.
 The statewide general industrial and construction storm water permits (“statewide general storm water permits”) also require the implementation of best management practices (BMPs), including structural and non-structural controls to prevent and minimize pollutants in storm water and authorized non-storm water discharges.

-The statewide general storm water permits, CalTrans permit and the Regional Water Board’s Phase I permit all acknowledge that municipal and industrial storm water conveyance systems may receive certain de minimis categories of non-storm water discharges, including, but not limited to, flows from water line flushing, irrigation, air conditioning condensate, dechlorinated swimming pool discharges, and fire hydrant flow testing, that are not expected to be sources of pollutants as determined by studies conducted or approved by the State and Regional Water Boards.
+The statewide general storm water permits, CalTrans permit and the North Coast Water Board’s Phase I permit all acknowledge that municipal and industrial storm water conveyance systems may receive certain de minimis categories of non-storm water discharges, including, but not limited to, flows from water line flushing, irrigation, air conditioning condensate, dechlorinated swimming pool discharges, and fire hydrant flow testing, that are not expected to be sources of pollutants as determined by studies conducted or approved by the State and Regional Water Boards.
 The storm water permits do not prohibit certain types of low-threat non-storm water discharges from entering the storm drain system, provided that they are not significant contributors of pollutants to the municipal storm water conveyance system and do not result in violation of water quality standards.
 Although these discharges may individually pose little threat to water quality, the storm water permittee is required to implement certain control measures to ensure that these discharges, individually and cumulatively do not adversely impact water quality.